ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 Example: Europe, China, etc.

-By default IP regions are not evaluated.
+By default, IP regions are not evaluated.

 !!!
 Info